Robert Purvis: Early life

 Purvis was born in 1810 in Charleston, South Carolina.
-His maternal grandparents were Dido Badaraka, a former enslaved woman, and Baron Judah, a Jewish American native of Charleston.
+His maternal grandparents were Dido Badaraka, a formerly enslaved woman, and Baron Judah, a Jewish American native of Charleston.
 His mother Harriet Judah was born a free woman of color.
 Purvis's father was an immigrant from Great Britain.

 As an adult, Purvis told a reporter about his family.
-His maternal grandmother, Badaraka, was kidnapped at age 12 from Morocco where she was already a slave, she was then transported to South Carolina on a slave ship, and sold as a slave in India.
-He described her as dark-skinned with tightly curled hair, she was most likely of Sub-Saharan African descent as evidenced by her name and her physical description.
+His maternal grandmother, Badaraka, was kidnapped at age 12 from Morocco where she was already enslaved.
+She was then transported to South Carolina on a slave ship, and sold as a slave in India.
+Described by Purvis as dark-skinned with tightly curled hair, she was most likely of Sub-Saharan African descent as evidenced by her name and her physical description.
 She was freed at age 19 by her master's will.
 Harriet's father was Baron Judah, born in Charleston of Ashkenazi and Sephardi Jewish descent.
 Baron was the third of ten children born to Hillel Judah, a Jewish immigrant from Germany, and Charleston native Abigail Seixas, his Spanish-Portuguese Jewish wife.

 Purvis told the reporter that his grandparents Badaraka and Judah had married.
 This claim has been questioned by 21st-century biographers, given the social prominence of the Judah family in Charleston.
 Judah's parents owned slaves.
 In any case, Badaraka and Judah had a relationship for several years, and had two children together, Harriet and her brother.
 In 1790, Judah broke off his relationship with Badaraka when he moved with his parents from Charleston to Savannah, Georgia.
 In 1791 he moved to Richmond, Virginia.
 There he married a Jewish woman and had four children with her.